The Toronto Sustainability Reporting Symposium

 Hope on the Horizon

-Too often those in the environmental movements see industry as the enemy, while certain industry members see the environment as an inescapable nuisance, yet the reality does remain that life cannot survive without care for the environment, and that business and industry do control a tremendous amount of wealth (influence, capacity, and scale) as well as expertise.
+Too often, those in the environmental movement see industry as the enemy.
+Meanwhile, plenty of industry members navigating the corporate realm, see the environment as an inescapable nuisance.
+The reality remains however, that life cannot survive without care for the environment.
+It’s also clear that business and industry controls a tremendous amount of wealth (influence, capacity, and scale), as well as expertise.

 Looking to Trade

 Finally, the other impetus towards the greater use and standardization of sustainability metrics is the financial sector!
 While this might come as a surprise to some, it’s actually quite legitimate.

-Making it Happen
+Making It Happen

-The Global Reporting Initiative (GRI) is certainly a big and important one, but so too is one I recently discovered, the Future-Fit Business Benchmark (link) that uses scientific analysis to determine the benchmark necessary for businesses to “break-even” in terms of their social and environmental goals.
+The Global Reporting Initiative (GRI) is certainly a big and important one, but so too is the Future-Fit Business Benchmark.
+I only recently learnt about the latter.
+Future-Fit uses scientific analysis to determine the benchmark necessary for businesses to “break-even” in terms of their social and environmental goals.
+Pretty ground-breaking!